How YOU can Cut the Cost of quality Percussion mallets down to just a few dollars.

 - How to repair broken handles without replacing the whole mallet, & how to reinforce the shafts so they don't break in crucial moments of performance. (pg 21-22)

-- The Secret Weapon almost no-body knows about, that will make your mallets sound rounder and more musical than even commercial mallets. (pg 7)
+- The little known technique, that will make your mallets sound rounder and more musical than even most commercial mallets. (pg 7)

-You see, I used to be just like you.
+You see, I used to be much like many of you.
 I was a student percussionist with a passion for keyboard percussion.
 Eventually I got through a couple of music degrees and went on to teach in schools, where the problem of mallet expense is multiplied by the class size!
 But more on that later...

 I remember buying my first pair of xylophone mallets - even 20 odd years ago they cost about $25.
 I remember being so pleased that at last I had "graduated" and at last had the tools I needed to play tuned percussion.
 Well as you can probably guess, that lasted about a month!